DellGEOS/AzureStackHOLs/lab-guides/04-DeployAVDonAzureStackHCI/readme.md

 ![](./media/powershell10.png)

-**3.** The next step would be to download image from Azure.
+**Step 3** The next step would be to download image from Azure.
 To do that, Start-BitsTransfer can be used, but let's use tool that was designed to transfer files from/to azure - AZCopy

 > Note: the following example demonstrates copy with cap limited to 500MBps